Ten things to do in Lanzarote

 Haria in the valley of a thousand palms

-9. Get into the water – your visit shouldn’t be limited to land-based attractions.
+Your visit shouldn’t be limited to land-based attractions.
 There is a great variety of things to do in the ocean, from water-sports to scuba diving, game fishing, whale watching and other marine excursions.
 Lanzarote is widely recognised as one of the best surfing spots in Europe – Caleta de Famara (at the foot of the spectacular cliffs of Famara) and Caleto Caballo are popular surfing spots.
 If you’re into windsurfing, head for the Los Cucharas beach in Costa Teguise.
 Game fishing enthusiasts should check with the harbour at Puerto del Carmen or Playa Blanca for excursion possibilities.
 For something more subdued, go on a sailing trip or book a cruise from Orzola to the islands of La Graciosa or Alegranza, or join a submarine excursion from Puerto Calero for a chance to view Lanzarote’s beautiful underwater world.

 surfing-lanzarote-photo